ICRAR/daliuge/docs/architecture/dataflow.rst

   ordinary Drops at the physical level.
 Thus they are nearly transparent to the underlying graph/dataflow execution engine, which focuses solely on exploring parallelisms orthogonal to these control nodes placed by applications.
-In this way, the Data-Driven framework enjoys the best from both worlds - expressivity at the application level and flexibility at the dataflow system level.
+In this way, the data-activated framework enjoys the best from both worlds - expressivity at the application level and flexibility at the dataflow system level.

 * Finally, we differentiate between two kinds of dataflow graphs - **Logical Graph** and